 Prepare the turkey:

-- Season the turkey liberally with salt and pepper both inside and out, then place the rosemary, thyme, sage, onion, celery and carrot inside the cavity.
+- Season the inside of the turkey's cavity with salt and pepper, then add the rosemary, thyme, sage, onion, celery, and carrot.

-- Combine the mayonnaise, sage, thyme, rosemary and garlic powder.
+- Combine the mayonnaise, sage, thyme, rosemary, and garlic powder in a mixing bowl.

 - Position a rack in the lower portion of the oven and preheat it to 425°F.

-- Continue roasting for 45 minutes, then remove the turkey from the oven, coat with the remaining half of the mayonnaise and herb mixture and add another 1/2 to 1 cup of chicken broth to the roasting pan.
-Return the turkey to the oven, rotating the pan once again.
+- Continue roasting for 45 minutes longer, then remove the turkey from the oven, and coat it with the remaining half of the herbed mayonnaise.
+Add another 3/4 to 1 cup of chicken broth to the roasting pan.
+Return the turkey to the oven, rotating the pan again.

 - Roasting time for a whole, unstuffed turkey is approximately 13 minutes per pound, so at this point, depending on size, you can expect to cook the bird for an additional 1 to 1-3/4 hours.
-This time can vary though, so you’ll want check the temperature 30 minutes after returning the turkey to the oven to avoid overcooking.
+This time can vary, so begin to check the internal temperature 45 minutes after returning the turkey to the oven and every 15 to 20 minutes thereafter.

-- To properly check the temperature, insert an instant-read thermometer into the meatiest part of the thigh.
-Be careful not to touch bone with the thermometer or you won’t get an accurate reading.
+- Tip: To properly check the temperature, insert an instant-read thermometer into the meatiest part of the thigh.
+Be careful not to touch the bone with the thermometer, or you won't get an accurate reading.

 What do you fo with the celery and carrot mixtures inside the turkey after it’s cooked?